 How to Remove Contaminants From Well Water

-It’s always a good idea to test your well water, so you know if you have any problems.
+It’s always a good idea to test your well water so you know if you have any problems.
 But another excellent way to protect your family is to use a filter.
-And the best type of filter is a whole house water solution, like the kind you can find from Multipure:
+And the best type of filter is a drinking water system like the kind you can find from Multipure:

-- Anyone who has used a water filter on a kitchen sink or perhaps on a showerhead knows that one of the most significant problems is a loss of pressure.
-But Multipure’s Aquasource system of innovative technology and design means you’ll still have the water pressure you want along with the filtration that you need.
+- Anyone who has used a water filter on a kitchen sink knows that one of the most significant problems is a loss of pressure.
+But Multipure’s system of innovative technology and design means you’ll still have the water pressure you want along with the filtration that you need.

-- The latest filter will also allow you to treat chloramine in your water.
-While the EPA has said that chloramine is safe to drink, cook with or bathe in, it can cause skin problems for those with chemical sensitivities.
-Chloramine can also damage your home’s plumbing and in some cases lead to additional microbial growth.
+- The latest PureBlock carbon block water filter will also allow you to treat contaminants other than microorganisms, such as arsenic, asbestos, lead and mercury, and chloramine.
+Chloramine can also damage your home’s plumbing and, in some cases, lead to additional microbial growth.
 Chloramine is also toxic to fish and any water-based reptiles.

-Look to Multipure for a Whole House Filter
+Look to Multipure for a Drinking Water Filtration System

 Multipure has been in business since 1970 to help Americans find clean drinking water.
-Our founders and our company believe that all Americans should have affordable access to the best drinking water they can — water that is clean, delicious and free of contaminants.
-Water that you feel comfortable using for your family, your pets and your friends.
+Our founders and our company believe that all Americans should have affordable access to the best drinking water — water that is clean, delicious, and free of contaminants.
+Water that you feel comfortable serving to your family, your pets, and your friends.